FREQUENTLY ASKED QUESTIONS

 Why are the land and construction costs so low?

 We're Utah's first and only non-profit land developer, so we're saving everyone on construction costs through more inexpensive building methods, as well as group purchases.
-Traditional land developers are focused on maximizing their profits, our focus is on saving our shareholders money (in both the short and long-term)
+Traditional land developers are focused on maximizing their profits, our focus is on saving our shareholders money (in both the short and long-term).

-Is this a legitimate development?
+Is this a legitimate project?

 Here's some links to demonstrate the legitimacy of our project: